All Episodes

 Stuffing the ballot box with as many ballots as possible.

-Now they're trying to count all the day of ballots at the same time as they're trying to count all the mail-in ballots, and so like that's when through uh fraud thrives is when you have the system that's overwhelmed, you have chaos, and you have a lack of accountability.
+Now they're trying to count all the day of ballots at the same time as they're trying to count all the mail-in ballots.

 So I think that's a really big deal.

-Historically, that's the number one reason why ballots are discarded, that and they're not arriving on time.
+Historically, that's the number one reason why ballots are discarded that and they're not arriving on time.

-Uh, but you know, again, is that legally valid or compelling enough to see a significant change or alteration in the outcome, you know, I haven't seen that yet.
+But, you know, again, is that legally valid or compelling enough to see a significant change or alteration in the outcome?

 All right.

-Uh we're gonna talk to John McLaughlin and Eric Eggers more on the other side and what's gonna happen in Georgia because it's coming fast.
+We're going to talk to John McLaughlin and Eric Eggers more on the other side and what's going to happen in Georgia because it's coming fast, a little over a month.

-As we continue, Eric Eggers and John McLaughlin.
+And as we continue, Eric Eggers and John McLaughlin.

 John, you're following Georgia closely.

-And we've all got to be concerned that they have not made the changes that should be made, including the signature verification issue you mentioned.
+All the polls I show, it is so close, and we've all got to be concerned that they have not made the changes that should be made, including the signature verification issue you mentioned.

-And the governor and the Secretary of State seem uh clueless and unwilling to even look at it.
+And the governor and the Secretary of State seem clueless and unwilling to even look at it.

 Well, the definition of insanity is doing the same silly things over and over again.